autonity/docs.autonity.org/README.md

    apidocgen
    ```
 5. Review and commit the created Markdown files.

-The documents are saved into a subdirectory under `contracts` that is named after the
-Git tag of the Autonity release.
-If there have been additional commits since the last
-release in the Autonity repository, the commit ID is added to the tag and it looks like
-e.g. `v0.15.0-1-g0c79355c0`.

 > [!NOTE]
 > Old Autonity branches (releases <= v0.14.1) do not build NatSpec data files.